SUNRUSE/SprigganJS/readme.md

 The centre pixel (or pixel to the lower right) is the "origin" of the sprite.

+### SprigganSound

+Allows fire-and-forget play of MP3 audio.
+On many platforms, it is only possible to load audio in direct response to a user-generated touch, click or tap event.
+An example can be found in "examples/SprigganSound".

 ### SprigganViewport

 Represents a virtual display.
 Created with a fixed resolution which is then